Patrick Pizzuto, Artist

 Patrick has been attending Communitas since 2009 but says he has been creating art as long as he can remember.
 He has used many different mediums in the past, including colored pencils, watercolors, and modeling clay, but most recently Patrick has been painting on celluloid film.
 Patrick has an interest in cartooning, so he did some research into how some animation is made.
 He found that many historic animated movies and cartoons were painted on celluloid film.

-He starts by drawing the characters out.
-He paints the subjects in these pieces on the backside of the celluloid film, so he is actually painting in reverse.
+Drawing the characters out is normally step one.
+Then, he paints the subjects in these pieces on the backside of the celluloid film, so he is actually painting in reverse.

 Therefore, he has to change his thinking on the order in which he paints the piece.
 The first thing he paints is what would normally be the finishing touches.
 After completing the subject, he then paints the background on canvas and attaches the film to the canvas.